 The Northeastern University Physics Department offers a broad range of curricula that reflect the intellectual excitement and relevance of studying physics both within its broadly defined traditional boundaries and at the intersection with other disciplines.
 Students in the Applied Physics program are expected to focus on areas in which physics concepts inform research and technological innovation in nanotechnology, material science and in the biomedical sciences, where physics is having a growing impact.
 The department supplements the classroom experience with unique opportunities for students to experience frontline research at the undergraduate level through internships in faculty research labs and co-ops.

-Biology majors develop a basic understanding of the organization and the processes of life, from molecules and cells through organs and organ systems to populations, species, and evolution.
-This major allows students to begin to specialize in various exciting sub-disciplines of biology, such as cell biology, molecular biology and genetics, systems biology, animal physiology and zoology, microbiology, and the biological basis of health and disease.
+Biology majors develop a broad understanding of the organization and processes of life, from molecules and cells through organs and organ systems to populations, species, and evolution.
+This major also allows students to begin to specialize in various exciting sub-disciplines of biology, such as cell biology, molecular biology and genetics, systems biology, animal physiology and zoology, microbiology, and the biological basis of health and disease.
 The biology major is strong preparation for students planning to apply to graduate school, medical school or other professional degree programs.
 Reflecting the broad knowledge of biology majors, the bachelor’s degree in biology trains students for employment in a wide range of settings.

 Biomedical Physics explores fundamental physical principles relevant for understanding biological phenomena on various scales as well as medical instrumentation and devices.
 This program offers the option of a pre-med track and partners with Boston-area medical research institutions to offer students a unique interdisciplinary learning experience.

 The overall objective of the BS Chemistry Major program is to provide the fundamental scientific background and practical training for students as they prepare for chemically related careers or advanced study in fields including the traditional chemical specialties, as well as biochemistry, materials science, forensic science, medicine, education, law, and other endeavors that may draw upon an understanding of the chemical basis of the world around us.
 A key general objective is the development of qualitative and quantitative problem-solving skills.
 Of comparable importance is developing effective communication skills.